-Parallel and distributed computation in visualization is broadly divided into two fundamental categories - object space and image space [13].
-'Object space parallel' refers to the decomposition of a visualization task by dividing input data into a collection of smaller components, each being processed by a computation node.
-Algorithms in this category are also known as sort-last [48], reflecting the need for sorting graphics primitives generated by different computation nodes at the image composition stage of a graphics pipeline.
+refers to the decomposition of a visualization task by dividing up input data into a collection of smaller components, each being processed by a computation node.
+Algorithms in this category are also known as sort-last [MMEF94], reflecting the need for sorting graphics primitives generated by different computation nodes at the image composition stage of a graphics pipeline.
 'Image space parallel' refers to the decomposition of a visualization task into a collection of sub-tasks, each responsible for a small portion of pixels in the visualization image to be synthesized.
 Algorithms in this category are also known as sort-first, reflecting the need for organizing (or 'sorting') data according to the target sub-images prior to their entering into the graphics pipeline.

 There is always a need in any parallel implementations to keep a balance between two, often conflicting, requirements, namely data locality and load balance.
-The former helps reduce the communication overhead, whilst the latter attempts to minimize the idle time of the processors involved.
+The former helps reduce the communication overhead, whilst the latter attempts to minimise the idle time of the processors involved.

 Data partitioning is important for any visualization tasks to be computed on parallel and distributed architectures.
 It is particularly critical for distributed memory architectures, such as Beowulf clusters, where partitioned data components are distributed to different processing nodes.
-Data or spatial coherence is often harnessed by partitioning algorithms to ensure data locality while minimizing the amount of data residing on each node [49].
-Further consideration includes image and frame coherence [50], and overlapping and exchange of boundary data [51].
-In general, sophisticated partitioning methods are largely datatype dependent, though they can sometimes also be architecture dependent.
+Data or spatial coherence is often harnessed by partitioning algorithms to ensure data locality while minimizing the amount of data residing on each node [MC94].
+Further consideration includes image and frame coherence [GR95], and overlapping and exchange of boundary data [MLM03].
+In general, sophisticated partitioning methods are largely datatype-dependent, though they can sometimes also be architecture-dependent.

-Data partitioning and distribution schemes may be classified according to division criteria (e.g. image-space [49], object-space [52], or hybrid methods [53]), or organization of data replication, which may be in one of the following three forms:
+Data partitioning and distribution schemes may be classified according to division criteria (e.g., image-space [MC94], object-space [WH94], or hybrid methods [Lac96]), or organization of data replication, which may be in one the following three forms: